American Kennel Club and PetPartners, Inc. Expand Relationship in Response to Record Growth in Pet Ownership

 "As an active advocate for pet health and responsible dog ownership, the American Kennel Club is pleased to expand our relationship with PetPartners, a trusted partner in pet insurance," said Dennis B. Sprung, President and CEO of AKC.
 "A key part of responsible pet ownership is veterinary visits, both expected and not.
 Having the security of pet insurance is a smart option to ensure your pet never goes without the care it needs."

-"Life with a pet is a very rewarding experience and the bond between a dog and a human is like no other," said Lane Kent, President of PetPartners, Inc. "We are committed to helping pet owners prepare for emergencies and illnesses so they can enjoy peace of mind that their pet is protected, and freedom from worry about the unexpected veterinary bills that can be debilitating for many families."
+"Life with a pet is a very rewarding experience and the bond between a dog and a human is like no other," said Lane Kent, President of PetPartners, Inc., a member of The IHC Group (NYSE: IHC).
+"We are committed to helping pet owners prepare for emergencies and illnesses so they can enjoy peace of mind that their pet is protected, and freedom from worry about the unexpected veterinary bills that can be debilitating for many families."

 For more information on the work of the American Kennel Club or on PetPartners, please visit www.akc.org or www.akcpetinsurance.com.